bcebel/prework-study-guide/README.md

 ## Description

 This website conveys some of the key steps to assembling a website using Git, Github, HTML, CSS and JavaScript.
-It was also a great way to learn how to set up my computer and connect it to github and learn the basics of coding.

 ## Installation